 Believe it or not, nurses become “travel nurses” for many different reasons.
 And traveling isn’t always one of those reasons.
-You may have read this title of this post and thought… “Hmm… that’s odd.
+You may have read the title of this post and thought… “Hmm… that’s odd.
 The word “travel” is included in the job title so what is she talking about?!
 But trust me, there are plenty of travel nurses out there who don’t take advantage of the “travel” part of travel nursing.
 I’m here to tell you why that’s a bad idea plus give you three reasons why you should travel if you’re a travel nurse!

 Just to be clear, you can be a travel nurse for a plethora of reasons beyond the travel aspect of the job.
 On one hand, I’ve met nurses who strictly do it for the money.
 These nurses take no time off between contracts, powering through each assignment just to rake in the dough.
 There’s nothing wrong with wanting to make money… but there is a little thing known as nurse burnout.
-By working back to back assignments, packing up, and moving every three months, burnout oftentimes happens at a quicker speed then if you were to take no time off as a staff nurse.
+By working back-to-back assignments, packing up, and moving every three months, burnout oftentimes happens at a quicker speed than if you were to take no time off as a staff nurse.
 This is because moving to a new city, getting to know a new hospital system and policies, plus meet the people you’re working with adds stress to an already stressful hospital environment.

 On another hand, I’ve met nurses who become travel nurses to move to a new city permanently but just want to bring in extra money for the first few months.
 Again, nothing wrong with this either except why not take advantage of traveling at this stage in your life?!
 Perhaps you sign one or two contracts in the same city and in between assignments you get out and travel!
 When you make the switch to permanent staff, that’s when the time for responsibility comes in.
 So take advantage of being able to travel while you’re a travel nurse.